Mashup (video): Trailers

-Trailer mashups also known as recut trailers, involve collecting multiple pieces of film footage from one or multiple movies and editing them to create a new trailer.
+Trailer mashups, also known as re-cut trailers, involve collecting multiple pieces of film footage from one or multiple movies and editing them to create a new trailer.
 Trailer mashups are often created for a movie that does not exist or to change the genre of an existing film.
 Trailer mashups existence and popularity can be credited to convergence culture and the Web 2.0 infrastructure, allowing films to be easily accessed and shared online on video sharing websites such as YouTube.

 Film has long been a read-only medium, it was only meant to be watched.
 With the expansion of YouTube and other video sharing websites over the years it has allowed film to be transformed into a read-write form of media.
 Digital files can now be accessed, edited and uploaded onto the internet.
 Free editing software is widely accessible so anyone with access to digital movie files can create a trailer mashup.

 The trailer mashups are not only a user generated form of digital creativity but a way to create anticipation for future releases, working in tandem with current movie trailers.
 Movie trailers are designed to give minimal plot detail and to create hype and anticipation.
 Fan made trailer mashups allow the audience to perform their own cinematic spin on current movie footage.
 This allows the trailer to focus on a specific actor or portion of the film.
 It could even change the plot or genre of the film entirely.
 The user generated trailer mashup allows for the creator disregard advertising and promotion paths.